bomonike/bomonike.github.io/cat.md

 Conventional theory describes the flow going from the positive terminal to the negative terminal.
 Conventional theory is a standard on which wiring diagrams are based.
 Therefore, in most cases, use conventional flow theory in fault diagnosis and circuit testing.

 A parallel circuit is more complex than a series circuit because there is more than one path for current to flow.
 Because each current path (branch) connects to the same positive and negative terminal, they will all have the same applied voltage.

+## T4W FPT01 Power Train Overview (English)

+A power train is a group of components that provides a means to transfer, disconnect, and control engine power that is used to perform work.
+The basic functions of the power train are to:
+* Connect and disconnect power from the engine to the final drives
+* Modify speed and torque
+* Provide a means for reverse
+* Equalize power distribution to the final drives (enables the vehicle to turn)

+There are three primary types of power trains; mechanical, hydrostatic, and electric.
+Mechanical power train is the most commonly used in Cat machines.
+In a mechanical power train, power from the engine (1) is transferred through a coupling (2) (clutch or torque converter) to the transmission (3).
+From the transmission, power is transferred through the drive line (4) to the differential (5), final drives (6), and to the wheels or tracks.

+Flywheel clutch | A coupling that connects or disconnects the engine power to the rest of the power train.
+It allows the engine to run while the machine is not moving.

+Torque converter | provides a fluid coupling that multiplies torque to connect the engine to the remainder of the power train.

+Drive line | components which transfer output speed, direction, and torque from the transmission to the differentials, axles, and final drives.

+Drive Shafts (propeller shaft or tail shaft) are interconnected to transmit the driving motion through fixed or varying angles.

+Transfer Gear (2): The transfer gear transfers the power of the transmission to the differential and axle, and in some applications divides the power between the front and rear axles.
+A drop box is utilized when there is a need to change the drive line elevation.

+Direct drive | A manual shift

+Synchromesh | A manual shift

+Sprockets | connected by a linked chain.
+Links of the chain mesh with the teeth of the sprockets so that the driven sprocket maintains a constant speed ratio with the drive sprocket.
+A tractor track configuration consists of shoes, rollers, links, idlers and sprockets.

+The chain drive provides no slippage, can handle high loads, and allows distance between the drive shaft and the driven shaft.

+Differential | transmits power through the axles to the final drive and wheels or tracks while allowing each wheel to rotate at a different speed when required.
+During a turn, the inside wheel may turn slower than the outside wheel.

+Countershaft | A power shift

+Planetary | A power shift

+Final drive connects power to the wheels or tracks and helps the other power train components convert the engine speed into torque, allowing the machine to push or pull extremely heavy loads.
+Final Drives can be single reduction or double reduction depending on the application.

+Compactor wheel | used for equal compaction in forward or reverse.
+The wheel design can be a drum or individual wheels.
+The drums or wheels can be smooth or they can have tips as shown in this image, to improve compaction.
+The wheels can also have chopper blades which compact as well as fragment refuse.

+Hydrostatic Drives | A drive power train which uses fluid (oil) to transmit engine power to the wheels or tracks.
+Power from the engine (1) is transferred through a pump drive (2), which includes a gear train that transfers engine power to a hydraulic pump (3).
+The hydraulic pump provides oil flow to drive motors (4).
+The drive motors transfer power to the final drives (5).
+Its machine direction and speed is controlled by the amount of oil flow from the hydraulic pump.
+The pump may be controlled mechanically (older models) or electronically.

+SSL = SKID STEER LOADER | The hydraulic pump (1) provides oil to the hydraulic motors (2).
+Each hydraulic motor drives a chain (3), which transfers power through the final drive to the wheels and tires.

+TTT = TRACK-TYPE TRACTOR | The D5K2 TTT is equipped with a hydrostatic power train, except that each hydraulic motor transfers power directly through the final drive to sprockets and tracks.

+## FET02 Electrical Fundamentals

+A technician has been sent out to repair the generator of a D7E track-type tractor.
+Which type of generator is found in its electric drive system?
+	a) permanent magnet generator
+	b) switched reluctance generator
+	c) three-phase isochronous generator
+?	d) three-phase synchronous generator

+Which of the following are examples of a hybrid electric system?
+	a) AC electric drive system
+	b) electric motor drive system x	c) marine hybrid propulsion system x	d) microgrid electric power system

+A technician has been sent out to a customer with a microgrid electric power system.
+Which power sources should the technician expect to find at the work site?
+	a) flywheel energy storage
+x	b) photovoltaic modules
+x	c) storage batteries
+	d) utility power

+In which modes of operation do the electric (booster) motors provide power to the azimuth thrusters? x	a) dual power mode
+	b) full diesel-electric mode
+	c) full diesel-mechanical mode
+	d) full power operation

+In a 988K XE electric drive system, what controls the flow of generator output current into the power inverter? x	a) drive train ECM
+	b) generator ECM
+	c) GPIC ECM
+	d) PIC ECM

+Which of the following Cat machines feature a diesel electric system?
+	a) 794F AC mining truck
+	b) 795F AC mining truck
+	c) 906 compact wheel loader
+x	d) 988K XE large wheel loader

+Which of the following Cat machines have a fully electric system? x	a) 300.9D VPS mini excavator
+	b) 8750 dragline
+	c) D7E track-type tractor
+	d) SE60 V screed

+A technician has been sent out to a mining site for repairs on a 7495 electric rope shovel.
+What components can the technician expect to find in its electric power system? x	a) current transformer
+	b) drive power transformer
+x	c) high-voltage cabinet
+x	d) power inverter cabinet

+Which components can be used to assist with the start-up of an electric motor for a gas compressor set?
+	a) current transformer
+x	b) starting motor
+x	c) soft starter
+	d) variable frequency drive